remixz/publish-release/README.md

   --skipDuplicatedAssets          Pass this flag if you don't want the plugin to replace assets with the same
                                   name.
 False by default.

+  --editRelease                   Pass this flag if you want to edit release name, notes, type and target_commitish.
+                                  It will need reuseRelease or/and reuseDraftOnly true to edit the release.

+  --deleteEmptyTag                Pass this flag if you want to delete an empty tag after editing it.
+Usually happens
+                                  when you edit from `prerelease or release` to `draft`.

   --assets [files]                Comma-separated list of filenames.
                                   Ex: --assets foo.txt,bar.zip